-PatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
-They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.
+Professional Reference articles are designed for health professionals to use.
+They are written by UK doctors and based on research evidence, UK and European Guidelines.
+You may find one of our health articles more useful.

 An increase in the soft tissue of the distal part of the fingers or toes; common causes of finger clubbing include:

 - Cyanotic congenital heart disease, infective endocarditis.

 - Lung cancer, pulmonary fibrosis, cystic fibrosis, bronchiectasis, empyema, lung abscess.